seatwork/deno-cross/README.md

 ### Decorator mode

-If no route is set in the startup parameters, the framework will automatically switch to decorator mode.
+If no route is set in the startup arguments, the framework will automatically switch to decorator mode.
 The only difference in performance between the shortcut mode and the decorator mode is that the latter needs to scan and load all decorators at startup, it is almost the same in runtime.